michael-yuji/mini-ipmi/README.md

     /* down field `data` for IPMI message header */ assert_eq!(ipmi_pkt.data.netfn, 0x06u8);

+    /**
+     * Some Ipmi command that's included in this crate can be decoded directly
+     * to a typed value.
+Th
+     */

-    if let IpmiData::Request(rq_bytes) = ipmi_pkt.data.data {
+    /* to decode any request message, and deal with the raw bytes */ if let IpmiData::Request(rq_bytes) = ipmi_pkt.data.data {
         todo!();
     }

+     /* to decode any response message, and deal with the raw bytes */
     if let IpmiData::Response(rs_code, rs_bytes) = ipmi_pkt.data.data {
         panic!("The byte array in this example contais req data, not res");
     }